-Entering Freshmen are randomly assigned to a residential college: Butler, Forbes, Mathey, Rockefeller, Whitman or Wilson.
-Freshmen typically take on the identity of their college with pride early in the first semester.
-Each freshman has a junior or senior residential college adviser who is on hand to answer questions and help with the adjustment to college life.
-Each college has a faculty master, faculty fellows, dean, director of studies and a director of student life.
+Entering first-year students are randomly assigned to a residential college: Butler, Forbes, Mathey, Rockefeller, Whitman or Wilson.
+First-years typically take on the identity of their college with pride early in the first semester.
+Each first-year has a junior or senior residential college adviser who is on hand to answer questions and help with the adjustment to college life.
+Each college has a faculty head of college, faculty fellows, dean, director of studies and a director of student life.

 At the end of their sophomore year, students may choose whether to live in one of the residential colleges or remain affiliated with their college but make other living and dining arrangements.